-As part of the TRACES project (Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production) I am working on developing long-term creative co-productions between artists, researchers and institutions for creating sustainable, meaningful and creative ways to disseminate contentious cultural heritages to broad publics.
-I coordinate the work of the different ‘Creative Co-production‘ teams (CCPs) of TRACES and support the research lead by Sharon Macdonald on those CCPs that work closely with difficult collections.
-Together with Suzana Milevska I research the artistic and participatory approaches of the CCPs.
+Between 2016 and 2019, I was part of the TRACES project (Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production) in which I worked on developing long-term creative co-productions between artists, researchers and institutions for creating sustainable, meaningful and creative ways to disseminate contentious cultural heritages to broad publics.
+I coordinated the work of the different ‘Creative Co-production‘ teams (CCPs) of TRACES and supported the research lead by Sharon Macdonald on those CCPs that work closely with difficult collections.
+Together with Suzana Milevska I researched the artistic and participatory approaches of the CCPs.